All Products

 3. Go to the Basic Information > Transit Router tab and click the ID of the transit router that you want to manage.

-4. On the transit router instance page, click the Basic Information tab.
-On the right side of Transit Router CIDR, click Edit.
+4. On the transit router instance details page, click the Basic Information tab.
+In the TR CIDR Block section, click Modify.

-5. In the Modify Transit Router CIDR dialog box, click the 删除 icon on the right side of the target CIDR block, and then click OK.
+5. In the Modify Transit router CIDR dialog box, click the 删除 icon next to the target CIDR block, and then click OK.

-6. In the Results dialog box, review the CIDR blocks, and then click OK.
+6. In the Results dialog box, review the changes and click OK.

 References